 It was the blind date that blossomed into love.
 We were better together than we were apart.
 We’d try to do covers, but then someone would say, “So I wrote this song,” and we’d work on that instead.
 It was a draw-back for school dances, where everyone wanted Top 40 and all we knew was Top Us.
 But eventually an embryonic fan club began to show up and call out the names of their favorite Daily Planet songs.

 The Daily Planet.
 That was what we called ourselves, because of our international…ish…ness.
 We were just shades-of-white American teenagers, really.
 But we looked pretty diverse in our WASPy little SoCal suburb of La Mirada.

 We managed to score some off-hours recording time with the Beach Boys’ engineer Chuck Britz (who was married to one of my mom’s childhood buds).
-We laid down four tracks at United Western Studios, where icons like Elvis and Ray Charles had recorded.
+We laid down four tracks at United Western Recorders, where icons like Elvis and Ray Charles had recorded.
 Even though our style was folk-rock, everyone picked the poppy “Thursday Song” to be our first hit.

 So when Capital Records and the Singer Sewing Machine Company (go figure) announced their Sounds of ’68 campaign, we submitted “Thursday Song.”
 And then forgot about it.
 But a month later someone called and said, “Congratulations, you’re the best new band in the western United States!”